 Protecting Conservation Corridors

-As part of the 2030 planning process, County staff worked with representatives of the Scott WMO Watershed Planning Commission, County Parks Advisory Commission, County Planning Advisory Commission, Townships, and Scott Soil & Water Conservation District Board to identify desired landscapes, features, and land types valued for protection in conservation corridors.
-They then prepared a comprehensive inventory and refined it into the Natural Area Corridors Map (PDF), which has been incorporated into the 2030 Comprehensive Plan Update.
+In the mid-2000s, County staff worked with representatives of the Scott WMO Watershed Planning Commission, County Parks Advisory Commission, County Planning Advisory Commission, Townships, and Scott Soil & Water Conservation District Board to identify desired landscapes, features, and land types valued for protection in conservation corridors.
+They then prepared a comprehensive inventory and refined it into the Natural Area Corridors Map (PDF), which has been incorporated into the 2030 and 2040 Comprehensive Plans.

 The mapping of these corridors does not guarantee protection; rather it informs landowners of unique natural features on their property and provides focus for County conservation programs.
 The Natural Area Corridors program utilizes a two-pronged voluntary approach to achieve this countywide corridor system.
 The first approach would occur through private land development, where any parcel within a mapped Natural Area Corridor could be eligible for a density bonus if the natural area is permanently protected through a conservation easement.
 The second approach promotes land stewardship practices with landowners through cost-share programs (that sponsor improvements such as shore land restoration, wetland restoration, and filter strips) offered by the County, Scott WMO, and Scott SWCD.